-Catchweasel is a small company that designs and manufactures hand made furniture, using traditional cabinet-making techniques.
-Most of our pieces are one-off commissions but we also undertake larger, corporate projects.
+Catchweasel is a small company that designs and manufactures handmade furniture, using traditional cabinet-making techniques.
+Most pieces are one-off commissions but we also (if pressed) undertake major projects.

 Our style is modern English folk, or as someone else once described it ‘Mid-century Medieval’.